Mknsri/cybersecuritybase-project/flaw_report.md

 **Fix commit: https://github.com/Mknsri/cybersecuritybase-project/commit/c22b8ae796bb3c6630496f2f3a999149f5b3bd86**

-Vulnerability nr 4: Impersonating as other users and submitting posts in their name
+Vulnerability #4: Impersonating as other users and submitting posts in their name
 ======
 **OWASP Top 10 type: A2 - Broken Authentication and Session Management**
 ### Description: